jbird186/foresee/docs/reference.md

 }
 ```

 Struct fields generally follow the same rules as variables.
 Fields can be accessed by using the `.fieldname` syntax.
-To cast a pointer to a struct, use the `->StructName` syntax.
+To cast a pointer to a struct, use the `as` keyword.

 #### Example